 Here’s how it works:

-• Your files are encrypted with AES-256-GCM in the browser (or CLI) before upload
+• Files are encrypted with AES-256-GCM in the browser (or CLI) before upload

 • The server stores opaque, content-addressed blobs — it has no idea what it’s hosting